Stanton Kidd: Darüşşafaka (2017–2019)

 On July 21, 2017, Kidd signed a two-year deal with the Turkish team Darüşşafaka.
 On January 14, 2018, Kidd tied his career-high 24 points without missing a single shot, shooting 9-of-9 from the field, along with seven rebounds in a 98–65 win over Gaziantep.
 Kidd went on to win the 2018 EuroCup title with Darüşşafaka.

 On June 28, 2018, Kidd joined the Utah Jazz for the 2018 NBA Summer League, where he averaged 10.8 points and 3.3 rebounds in six games.

 Utah Jazz (2019)

 On July 17, 2019, Kidd signed a contract with the Utah Jazz after completing stints with them in the 2019 NBA Summer League.
 On November 21, he was waived by the Jazz after playing three games.

 Melbourne United (2019–2020)

 On December 20, 2019, Kidd signed with Melbourne United for the 2019–20 NBL season as an injury replacement for Casey Prather.

 Ormanspor (2020–2021)

 On August 18, 2020, Kidd signed with OGM Ormanspor of the Basketball Super League.

 Hapoel Jerusalem (2021)

 On February 18, 2021, he signed with Hapoel Jerusalem of the Israeli Basketball Premier League.

 Lokomotiv Kuban (2021–2022)

 On July 8, 2021, he has signed with Lokomotiv Kuban of the VTB United League.

-Taipei Taishin Mars (2025–present)
+Taipei Taishin Mars (2025–2026)

 On September 8, 2025, Kidd signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).

+On March 4, 2026, the Taipei Taishin Mars terminated the contract relationship with Kidd.

+Changsha Yongsheng (2026)

+In March 2026, Kidd signed with the Changsha Yongsheng of the National Basketball League (NBL).

+Formosa Dreamers (2026–present)

+On August 18, 2026, Kidd signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).